phantomx999/Program-Design/HW/HW04/README.md

 }
 ```

-Here we see the test we've named _DaysBetweenTests_ that is part of a set of tests for _DateTest_ (called a _Fixture_ in Google Test).
+Here we see the test named _DaysBetweenTests_ that is part of a set of tests for _DateTest_ (called a _Fixture_ in Google Test).
 Test fixtures imply using a class built for these tests.
 In this case, that is the _DateTest_ class at the top of the unit test file.

 Notice the syntax of _DateTest_:
 - The name _DateTest_ is the first parameter of all the _TEST_F_ tests.